diaslucia/cirse/README.md

 ### Tools 🛠️

-_This are some of the tools I've used for my project_
+_These are some of the tools I've used for my project_

 * [Boostrap](https://getbootstrap.com/) - Only for Grids
 * [SASS](https://sass-lang.com/) - CSS extension to orginize my files